clefourrier/PLexGen/README.md

     - You must provide a list of lists of combinations
     - Here, "initial": [["Vs"], ["ast", "est", "ist"]], the algorithm will randomly pick one list to begin a word, and one item from that list.
 It means that a word has 1/2 chance of beginning by a vowel followed by "s", 1/6 by "ast", 1/6 by "est" and 1/6 by "ist".

+### run main
 If you need more inspiration, go see the provided files called italic.txt in sound_changes and italic.json in sound_inventories.
+When you are satisfied, edit the main file, so it picks your new configuration files, and run it.

 # To use, cite